-2. Necessary equipment and medical kit at the Reception desk
+2. Necessary equipment and medical kit at the Establishment

 Yes/No Comments

 Germicidal disinfectant/wipes for surface

 cleaning.

-Alcohol dispenser at Reception.
-Automatic

-dispensers are recommended

-Visors are to be cleaned regularly with
+Visors are to be cleaned regularly with alcohol.

-alcohol.
-Disposable face masks can only be
+Disposable face masks can only be used once.

-used once.
+Gloves (disposable).

 Protective apron (disposable).

 Full-length long-sleeved gown.

 Biohazard disposable waste bag.